Jean-Robert Chouet: Political career

 Chouet was elected to the Republic of Geneva's Council of Two Hundred in 1677.
-In 1686, he resigned from his professorship at the Académie de Genève and took up a place in the Council of Twenty Five, a self-appointing executive body that exercised most of the actual power of government in the then-independent Geneva.
+In 1686, he resigned from his professorship at the Academy of Geneva and took up a place in the Council of Twenty Five, a self-appointing executive body that exercised most of the actual power of government in the then-independent Geneva.
 Chouet was Secretary of State and Guardian of the Archives from 1689 to 1698.
 He served as Syndic in 1699, 1703 and 1707, and as First Syndic in 1711, 1715 and 1719.
 He also occupied the post of Scholarch from 1701 until 1727.
 He was among the patrician leaders who fought successfully against campaigns by Pierre Fatio and others to increase the powers of the elected Council of Two Hundred at the expense of the aristocratic Council of Twenty Five (the "Little Council").

-Chouet played a key role in the educational reforms of the Académie de Genève, introduced in 1701 and 1704 by the initiative of Jean-Alphonse Turrettini.
-He modernized the instruction within the Académie and helped to enlarge and organize the Bibliothèque de Genève, opening its collection to the general public.
+Chouet played a key role in the educational reforms of the Academy of Geneva, introduced in 1701 and 1704 by the initiative of Jean-Alphonse Turrettini.
+He modernized the instruction within the Academy and helped to enlarge and organize the Bibliothèque de Genève, opening its collection to the general public.